MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/New-MoveRequest.md

 ### -AcceptLargeDataLoss
 The AcceptLargeDataLoss switch specifies the request should continue even if a large number of items in the source mailbox can't be copied to the target mailbox.
 You need to use this switch if you set either the BadItemLimit or LargeItemLimit parameters to a value of 51 or higher.
 Otherwise, the command will fail.

+Note, that in latest versions of Exchange we don't force data loss threshold on Mailbox Seplication Service, thus, this parameter is not required for BadItemLimit anymore.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)